HannaBerggren/CLOUDBERRIES/README.md

   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://hannaberggren.github.io/CLOUDBERRIES/

+## Credits

+- Code Used
+- Some of the code used for the Logo, Footer, Frontpage image and Navigation bar was taken from the "Loverunning" project, but I have made some changes to make it fit my site.

 ## Acknowledgements